 Dr. Grant B. Morgan, associate professor, published "Survey Scales: A Guide to Development, Analysis, and Reporting", August 1, 2016, with co-author(s) Dr. Robert L. Johnson, University of South Carolina.

-Dr. Trena Wilkerson, Co-Author, published "Equity within Mathematics Education Research as a Political Act: Moving from Choice to Intentional Collective Professional Responsibility" in Journal for Research in Mathematics Education, Vol. 48, Issue 2, p.
-124-147, with co-author(s) Dr. Julia Aguirre (Lead Author), University of Washington, Beth Herbel-Eisenmann, Michigan State University, Sylvia Celedon-Pattichis, University of New Mexico, Marta Civil, The University of Arizona, Michelle Stephan, University of North Carolina-Charlotte, Stephen Pape, Johns Hopkins University, and Douglas Clements, University of Denver; March 2017.
+Dr. Trena L. Wilkerson, professor of mathematics education, published Equity Within Mathematics Education Research as a Political Act: Moving From Choice To Intentional Collective Professional Responsibility in Journal for Research in Mathematics Education, Vol. 48, Issue 2, p.
+124-147, 2017, with co-author(s) Dr. Julia Aguirre, University of Washington Tacoma, Beth Herbel-Eisenmann, Michigan State University, Sylvia Celedón-Pattichis, University of New Mexico, Marta Civil, University of Arizona, Michelle Stephan, University of North Carolina-Charlotte, Stephen Pape, Johns Hopkins University, and Douglas H. Clements, University of Denver.